-Dry skin can affect males and females of all ages.
+Both males and females of all ages can be affected.
 There is some racial variability in water and lipid content of the skin.

 - Dry skin that starts in early childhood may be one of about 20 types of ichthyosis (fish-scale skin).
 There is often a family history of dry skin.

-- Dry skin is commonly seen in people with atopic dermatitis.
+- Dryness is commonly seen in people with atopic dermatitis.

 - Nearly everyone > 60 years has dry skin.

-Dry skin that begins later may be seen in people with certain diseases and conditions.
+Dry skin that begins later may be seen in people with certain diseases and conditions, such as:

 - Postmenopausal females